 There’s no dessert as cozy as the warmth of a delicious gingerbread bundt cake.
-Baked with the rich flavors of gingerbread, this cake gets a buttery sauce “poke cake” treatment immediately after removing from the oven.
-The result is a gorgeous gingerbread bundt cake perfect for chilly days and the holiday season.
+Baked with the rich flavors of gingerbread, this spice cake gets a buttery sauce “poke cake” treatment immediately after removing from the oven.
+The result is a gorgeous gingerbread cake perfect for chilly days and the holiday season.

 I’ll never forget walking through the farmhouse door after school and smelling this cake coming out of the oven.